rng-web-geeks/back-end/docs/java_lang_spec/java-method-invoke-1-en.md

 ArgumentList:<br/>
 Expression {, Expression}

-## Step 1: determinate type to search
+## Step 1: determine type to search
 All Java method has to be defined inside a Java class, therefor Java compiler will need to figure out the target class as a starting point.
 There are six different cases based on Java language specification, we will review them one by one:
  1. Java compiler will perform "comb rule" to find the target type if the form is **MethodName** which is the first expression form in previous section, the detail rules are：